networkx/nx-guides/content/algorithms/euler/euler.md

 - $D$ has 3 bridges.
 It should appear in the route for 2 times.
 - Then, total length of the route should be 3 + 2 + 2 + 2 = 9.

 It is obvious that we cannot satisfy both of these conditions at the same time.
 Therefore, Euler concluded that there is no solution to Seven Bridges of Königsberg problem (I.e. Königsberg does not have an Euler Path).
 <!-- #endregion -->

 <!-- #region id="dOgKxxjHhGuP" -->
-### Generalizing Euler's Solution
+### **Generalizing Euler's Solution**
 <!-- #endregion -->

 <!-- #region id="OpaOlWK8hL9H" -->
 Euler generalized the method he applied for Königsberg problem as follows:

-> ***A graph has an Euler Path if and only if the number of vertices with odd degree is either zero or two.***
+> ***A graph has an Euler Path if and only if the number of vertices with odd degree must be either zero or two.***

 - If there are two vertices with odd degree, then they are the starting and ending vertices.
 - If there are no vertices with odd degree, any vertex can be starting or ending vertex and the graph has also an Euler Circuit.
 <!-- #endregion -->

 <!-- #region id="ffSQYe1Cj9et" -->
-## NetworkX Implementation of Euler's Algorithm
+## **NetworkX Implementation of Euler's Algorithm**
 <!-- #endregion -->

 <!-- #region id="ne_lPsankWsW" -->